stas-kuznetsov/andersen-course-kuznetsov/README.md

 My last position is an instructor at the computer academy.
 I am working at the computer academy now.

-# I am interesting DevOps cources becouse:
+# I am interesting DevOps courses because:
-- DevOps-engineer has high level of salary
 - DevOps and security are interesting for me
 - I want to develop my skills
+- DevOps-engineer has high level of salsry

-# I am expecting from DevOps cource:
+#I am expecting from DevOps course:
 - to get new knowledges
 - to develop my skills
 - to get an offer to work in company